jahangir842/kubernetes-notes/mlflow/README.md

-Your existing guide for deploying MLflow on Kubernetes is well-structured and covers the basics effectively, but it can be improved to incorporate the `local-path-provisioner` for persistent storage, align with your three-machine cluster (`master-node`, `worker-node1`, `worker-node2`), and address some gaps (e.g., explicit storage setup, verification steps, and production tweaks).
-Below, I’ve rewritten the guide, fixing omissions and integrating the `local-path-provisioner` while preserving your original structure where possible.
-This updated version is tailored to your current setup and serves as a reusable reference.

----

 # **MLflow on Kubernetes Deployment Guide**

 This guide provides instructions for deploying MLflow on Kubernetes with persistent storage using the `local-path-provisioner` from Rancher.
 It’s designed for a cluster with one master node (`master-node`) and two worker nodes (`worker-node1`, `worker-node2`), but is adaptable to other setups.